nestauk/svizzle/doc/dev.md

 ### Publishing development package tarballs between releases

-The first time we need to push something that would require us to bump to version the next `minor`, run `npm run setpreminor`: this will update the version to the next minor as a prerelease, say from `0.2.0` to `0.3.0-dev.0`.
+The first time we need to push something that would require us to bump to the next `minor` version, run `npm run setpreminor`: this will update the version to the next minor as a prerelease, say from `0.2.0` to `0.3.0-dev.0`.

 Run `npm run pack` to create a temporary package distribution in `pkg/`.
 This allows to test things in real like projects without having to actually publish a release on npm.